 I’ve submitted my application, but have yet to hear about an interview.
 When should I expect to be invited to interview?

-Applications will be reviewed on a rolling basis and most applications are reviewed within two to four weeks.
+Applications will be reviewed on a rolling basis and most applications are reviewed within four to six weeks.
 All candidates will hear back from our program, regardless whether they are invited to interview or not.
 You will receive this decision in your Teacher Track Message Center.

 I am about to graduate from college.
 When do I need to have my degree conferred to be eligible for your program?